BREAKING NEWS

 Can I pay Zakat monthly?

-Many people pay monthly as advance Zakat, then check the final yearly amount.
+Many people pay monthly as advance Zakat, then reconcile the yearly amount.

 Internal links